 When I first moved to New York City I had literally no idea what I was getting myself into.
 I had a plan A, a plan B, and a plan C on the job front.
 The housing front was a different story.
-I crashed with a friend out in Brooklyn for a couple weeks while I hunted for an apartment on Craigslist.
+I crashed with a friend out in Brooklyn for a couple weeks while I hunted for an apartment on Craigslist (yes that’s right, Craigslist).
 I looked at everything.
-It was February in 2005, it was snowing hard and may I add I was moving from Costa Rica and found myself standing in the snow in soaking wet Puma sneakers, yeah it was an overall adjustment, to say the least, but I was very determined to make NYC my home.
+It was February in 2005, it was snowing hard and may I add I was moving from Costa Rica and found myself standing in the snow in soaking wet Puma sneakers.
+It was an overall adjustment, to say the least, but I was very determined to make NYC my home.

 I went to see a 2 bedroom apartment in Murray Hill.
 When I met the girl that was moving out she told me she was also looking for a roommate for the apartment she was moving into, a 3 bedroom apartment in Gramercy.
 We got along and I went to see this other apartment the next day.
 Yes, I was moving in with complete strangers found on Craigslist but I trust my gut when it comes to two things people and collecting.

 The apartment I would later move into had black and white linoleum floors, exposed brick, a fireplace and a private and very dangerous rooftop.
 It was totally charming.
-My room was towards the back, roughly 8ft x 8ft with a small window with natural light.
+My room was towards the back, roughly 8ft x 8ft with a small window and lots of natural light.
 For what I could afford this was the jackpot.
-I would also inherit a small dresser left by the previous tenant.
-A full-size bed would fit snugly between the wall and the open closet that was a shelf and a rod sunken in the exposed brick.
+I would also inherit a small dresser left by the previous tenant and a window AC unit for $50.
+A full-size bed would fit snugly between the wall and the closet space.
+The closet was a single shelf and a rod sunken in the exposed brick.
 I ordered the mattress and box frame over the phone and had it delivered the next day in classic New York style through 1-800- mattress.
 There were 3 options soft, medium or hard.
-There was just enough room to shimmy out of bed between the mattress and the hanging clothes.
+In my new room there was just enough room to shimmy out of bed between the mattress and the hanging clothes.
 My basics were taken care of.

 The rest of the apartment decor was amazing.
-One of my roommates, Francis was a photo stylist at Home & Garden Magazine.
-She could have been a founding leader of the shabby chic movement.
-Her bedroom could have been on an inspiration board for Anthropology branding had Pinterest existed back in 2005.
+One of my roommates, Francis, was a photo stylist at Home & Garden Magazine.
+She might as well have been a founding member of the shabby chic movement.
+Her bedroom was something out of an Anthropology catalog from back in 2005.
 She had collected and displayed throughout the apartment beautiful vases, empty antique frames, and had a great collection of home entertaining books that I spent hours going through.
-The how-to floral arrangement and table setting placement books had beautiful photography one more charming than the next.
+The how-to floral arrangement and table setting books had beautiful photography one more charming than the next.
 A few months of living with Francis and I had learned a thing or two on styling and found out where to find some good antiques in the city.

-At age 22 real artwork was not in the budget and posters were still acceptable in my mind, which shouldn't be once you actually live in an apartment and not a college dorm.
+At age 22 real artwork was not in the budget and posters were still acceptable in my mind.
+Which shouldn't be once you actually live in an apartment and not a college dorm.
 I was at the Met one day and was mesmerized by a poster of a Richard Avedon portrait of Marilyn Monroe in the gift shop.
-I remember thinking it was quite expensive, like $65 or something.
+I remember thinking it was quite expensive, something like $65.
 I'm not really the Marilyn Monroe fan type girl but the black and white portrait is quite sober and melancholy.
 Looking back, this poster would be the second of several female portraits I would collect later in the future.
 The first was a poster of Drowning Girl or I Don't Care I'd Rather Sink by Roy Lichtenstein.
 I didn't really plan to collect portraits but I think in a very personal way I have seen parts of myself reflected in these women, one way or another and collected them in the moment.
-Prints, paintings, photography and collage make up the art forms in my collection these days.
+Prints, paintings, photography and collage make up the art mediums in my collection these days.

 I was devastated when I learned Francis was moving out and we'd be left without her collected treasures.
 To my relief, she left us a gold bar cart she had found one day on a nearby corner on her way back from work.
 She also left us a wreath in the shape of a star that had white lights on it that when lit was super cozy, a cheap find from Pier 1 that hung above the bar cart.
 But now we needed a couch.